 Humanist marriages have long been legally recognised in Scotland and the Republic of Ireland, and have had a transformative effect in both countries.
 They gained legal recognition in Scotland in 2005, and have risen in number from 85 in the first year to in 2019 there being more humanist than Christian marriages (23% of the total).
 Humanist Society Scotland provides more marriage ceremonies than any other religion or belief group.
 In the Republic of Ireland, humanist marriages gained legal recognition in 2012.
 In 2019 around 9% of legally recognised marriages were humanist, placing the Humanist Association of Ireland only behind the Catholic Church and civil marriages.

 In Northern Ireland, a 2018 Court of Appeal judgment on a human rights challenge led to the first legally recognised humanist marriages happening there that August.
 This judgment should logically mean the UK Government must now act for England and Wales as well.
-Jersey also gave legal recognition to humanist marriages in 2019 and the Guernsey Assembly has passed legislation that from 2021 will do the same.
+Jersey also gave legal recognition to humanist marriages in 2019 and in 2021 Guernsey followed suit.

 In England and Wales, the Law Commission is currently conducting a review into marriage laws.
 But on humanist marriages, it says it ‘will not be making recommendations on whether as a matter of policy new groups [i.e. humanists] should be allowed to conduct legally binding weddings, which is a decision forGovernment.’
 So the Government still needs to take a view, although given the High Court has ruled that failing to act is discriminatory, this really should form part of the review.